Best Local Columnist

 ST. JOHNS RIVERKEEPER

-Best Local Environmental Activist Finalists: Adam Morley, Jim Alabiso
+Best Local Environmental Activist Favorites: Adam Morley, Jim Alabiso

-Best Local Environmental Organization Finalists: Girls Gone Green, White Oak Conservation
+Best Local Environmental Organization Favorites: Girls Gone Green, White Oak Conservation

 For the past 17 years, the St. Johns Riverkeeper has upheld its sole mission of being the conscience that defends and advocates for the protection and restoration of the St. Johns River.
 Each Keeper surely walks the walk; the Riverkeeper has blown the whistle on and responded to hundreds of pollution incidents, making both polluters and regulatory agencies accountable for violations.
 Educational programs have been presented at local schools as well as on the water, and their tenacious efforts have changed policy that has directly improved the life of our greatest natural resource.